yandex-cloud/docs/en/managed-mysql/operations/cluster-create.md

   1. Select the environment where you want to create the cluster (you cannot change the environment after cluster creation):
       - <q>production</q> — for stable versions of your apps.
-      - <q>prestable</q> — to perform testing, including that of the {{ mmy-short-name }} service itself.
+      - <q>prestable</q> — to perform testing, including that of the Managed Service for MySQL service itself.
 The prestable environment is updated more often, which means that known problems are fixed sooner in it, but this may cause backward incompatible changes.

   1. Select the DBMS version.